klaryon/Front_end_Cibernarium_JavascriptBasic/README.md

 * `6` Create a varible with a statement 'Tinc un cotxe the color verd' as value.
 Replace the word 'verd' with 'blau'.
 Afterwards replace the 'o' char with'u'.
 * `7` From a list, create a loop that prints to console each list item and also prints their position in the list.
 * `8` Create a function called calculator with these parameters: value1, value2, operator.
 This function should add, substract, multiply and divide.
 Print result to console.

+## Repeated Letters exercise

+This file contains 4 different exercises using basic Javascript.

+Objectives: Practice basic funcionalities as conditionals (if/else) and loops.
+Deal with arrays, lists, and get to know other structures.

+* `1` Create and array with my name, where each array position is a letter.
+Create a loop that runs through the array and prints to console each letter.
+* `2` With the same --my name-- array, if the letter is a vowel print to console 'vowel' if not, print 'consonant'.
+If you find a number, print to console 'A person's name does not have numbers'.
+* `3` Create a Map with a list or an array, which prints to console how many time the letters repeat.
+* `4` Create another list with my last name, where each position is a letter.
+Merge the 2 lists in one.
+Leave a blank space between each list.
+Print to console.